Lyxnx/android-gradle-catalogs/README.md

 **For a singular task:**

 For compiler reports:
-`./gradlew :mymodule:assembleRelease -Pcatalogs.composeCompilerReports`
+`./gradlew :mymodule:assembleRelease -Pcatalogs.composeCompilerReports=true`

 or for metrics:
-`./gradlew :mymodule:assembleRelease -Pcatalogs.composeCompilerMetrics`
+`./gradlew :mymodule:assembleRelease -Pcatalogs.composeCompilerMetrics=true`

 Alternatively, both can be combined to generate both types, although compiler reports are much more useful than the metrics.